BronzGreen-Honest-Power/LemiTree/contributor_guide.md

 ### Tactic sources
 #### Source types
 We trust the scientific method to provide the most accurate representation of reality.
 We realise, however, that it is somewhat limited.
-Many things in life are yet to be studied, many others can't be described with science altogether, and yet, to dismiss them would be foolish (e.g. financial ***strategies***).
+Many things in life are yet to be studied, many others can't be described with science altogether, and yet, to dismiss them would be foolish (e.g. financial ***tactics***).

 It is not up to us to decide other people's values.
 We have therefore decided that instead of restricting sources to purely scientific, we'd rather just ensure a clear distinction, and simply let the users decide what is convincing enough for them.
 Sources are therefore divided into several types: